 More details are available in our SenSys paper.

 To save time, in the first deployment we used large (12AH) lead acid batteries so we could keep the nodes in a network permanently, which makes tests and research much easier.
 The heavy batteries also helped to prevent the nodes moving in the wind!
-In 2016 we tested Lithium ion bateries with solar panel chargers in collaboration with Sebastian.
+In 2016 we tested Lithium ion batteries with solar panel chargers in collaboration with Sebastian Bader (mid-Sweden) and that provided a much lighter solution.